 Some concepts related to Semantic Search Engine are briefly explained below.

 - Entity-seeking Query is a query that searches for a specific entity.

 - Canonical Query is the expression of a main query and search intent in different ways.

 - Query Rewriting is the calculation of different variants of a query and the Semantic Search Engine rewriting it and presenting the relevant results to the user.

 - Dominant Search Intent and Subintent are intent types that are more than one in a query.

-Because they extract facts as entity attributes and the 36th US President is an attribution of the Lyndon B. Johnson and the “wife” term is also another for Lyndon B. Johnson.
+Because they extract facts as entity attributes and the 36th US President is an attribution of the Lyndon B. Johnson, and the “wife” term is also another for Lyndon B. Johnson.
 Claudia Alta or “Lady Bird” is another entity attribution and also it is directly another entity.
-Google creates these connections and profiles search behavior patterns along with the information on the web for a better-organized Search Results.
+Google creates these connections, and profiles, and search behavior patterns along with the information on the web for better-organized Search Results.